ashvardanian/SimSIMD/rust/README.md

 The crate uses the `cc` build system to compile the C backend with `NK_DYNAMIC_DISPATCH=1` automatically.
 All supported backends for the target architecture are compiled into a single binary and selected at runtime.

-The two Cargo features are `std`, which enables standard library support, and `parallel`, which adds host-side orchestration via Fork Union and implies `std`.
+The two Cargo features are `std`, which enables standard library support, and `parallel`, which adds host-side orchestration via ForkUnion and implies `std`.

 Backend selection follows the target architecture.
 ARM gets NEON, SVE, and SME, with SME available on Linux, FreeBSD, and macOS.